 The year-end results show that IDB Invest surpassed its targets in the face of complex challenges, delivering a record volume in financing to the region.
-Commitments totaled \$6.3 billion.

-while core mobilization reached \$3 billion, a record milestone.
+Commitments totaled \$6.3 billion, while core mobilization reached \$3 billion, a record milestone.
 It closed 2021 with a combined portfolio of \$10.9 billion in development assets.

-Those results confirm that IDB Invest remains the multilateral partner of choice for LAC's private sector at a time when mobilizing more capital from investors seeking higher returns and sustainable impact is a pressing and very demanding and of the Donors Committee of IDB Lab, I am committed to strengthening the IDB Group's capacity to promote development through the private sector, a critical stakeholder in building a sustainable recovery for the region.
+Those results confirm that IDB Invest remains the multilateral partner of choice for LAC's private sector at a time when mobilizing more capital from investors seeking higher returns and sustainable impact is a pressing and very demanding task.

+As President of the IDB and Chairman of the Board of Executive Directors of IDB Invest and of the Donors Committee of IDB Lab, I am committed to strengthening the IDB Group's capacity to promote development through the private sector, a critical stakeholder in building a sustainable recovery for the region.
 Working together with our clients and partners, we will fulfill the objectives set in our Vision 2025, so we can serve our ultimate mission of improving lives.